You are here

 Research Areas of Interest

 The Intramural Research Program will give highest priority to those applications which propose research within the fields given below, listed by participating Institutes/Centers.
 Applicants are strongly advised to contact the Institute/Center scientific contact person listed in the Program Announcement, to obtain feedback regarding the programmatic appropriateness of their research to the goals of the NIH intramural research program.

 National Cancer Institute:

 - Medical oncology, pediatric hematology-oncology, radiation oncology, surgical oncology, pathology, neuro-oncology, urology and dermatology.
-Specific areas within these categories include genitourinary oncology, lymphoid malignancies, neuro-oncology, immunotherapy, women's cancers, aeoro-digestive cancers, molecular diagnostics, and functional imaging.
+Specific areas within these categories include genitourinary oncology, lymphoid malignancies, neuro-oncology, immunotherapy (including cell therapy and transplant), women's cancers, aeoro-digestive cancers, molecular diagnostics, and functional imaging.

 - Translational and clinical epidemiology, genetics of cancer